fajfaj1/cc-dash/readme.md

 + You can rename it by clicking it's name.
 > ![Folder rename.png](guide/folderRename.png)

++ Folders can be opened and closed by clicking the folder image

-+ Every command revieved a menu for folder selection.
++ Every command received a menu for folder selection.
-Click `edit` button to change it's folder.
+Go to the command edit page to change the folder which it belongs to.
 > ![Add command to folder](guide/folderMenu.png)

 + You can define whether folders should be folder or unfolded on page load within a popup.